-Key 2 Learning College will assess each student's attendance at the end of each week to check if students are either at risk of falling below 80% or have in fact fallen below 80%.
+Key 2 Learning College will assess each student's attendance at the end of each week to check if students are at risk of falling below 100%.

 During the orientation programme, all students are informed of the student visa condition relating to course attendance.
-Under the Attendance Policy, a student has breached the policy if the student has not successfully maintained an attendance above 80% over the duration of the program they are enrolled in.
+Under the Attendance Policy, a student has breached the policy if the student has not successfully maintained an attendance above 100% over the duration of the program they are enrolled in.